 Five facts about LGBT fostering and adoption

-Same-sex couples have had the legal right to adopt since 2005 and the number of children adopted by same-sex parents is growing every year.
-Read our five facts about LGBT adoption.
+Same-sex couples and single LGBT+ adopters have had the legal right to adopt for 15 years, and the number of children adopted by same-sex parents is growing every year.
+Read our five facts about LGBT+ adoption.

 1. It's definitely a thing

-According to the Department of Education, one in eight adoptions in the UK were by same-sex couples in 2018 to parents either in same-sex relationships, a civil partnership, or a same-sex marriage.
-As former Children and Families Minister Edward Timpson said, “what matters in adoptive and foster parenting is not what type of people they are but their ability to open up their hearts and their homes to children in need”.
+According to the Department of Education, one in eight adoptions in the UK in 2018 were by LGBT couples, to parents either in same-sex relationships, a civil partnership, or a same-sex marriage.
+As former Children and Families Minister Edward Timpson says, “what matters in adoptive and foster parenting is not what type of people they are but their ability to open up their hearts and their homes to children in need”.

-It’s now 14 years since the Adoption and Children Act gave LGBT adopters the same legal rights as heterosexuals.
-Since then, the number of children adopted by LGBT parents has grown year on year.
-In the year ending 31 March 2018, there were 495 adoptions by same-sex couples in England and Wales.
-Last year, at Coram, one in four children were matched and placed with loving same-sex parents.
+The Adoption and Children Act of 2002 (which came into force in 2005) gave LGBT+ adopters the same legal rights as heterosexual or cisgender parents.
+Since then, the number of children adopted by lesbian, gay, bi or trans parents has grown year on year.
+Last year, one in four children adopted through Coram were placed with loving LGBT adoptive families.

 3. Unexpected joy

-Despite the law, some people still think being gay means you can’t be parents.
-CoramBAAF research from 2013 showed that while most heterosexual couples expected to become parents as a matter of course, this was less frequently the case for same-sex couples.
+Despite the law, some people still think being gay means you can’t be a parent.
+CoramBAAF research showed that while most heterosexual couples expected to become parents as a matter of course, this was less frequently the case for same-sex couples.
 This was particularly true of gay dads, many of whom thought their sexual identity was incompatible with parenthood – despite having always felt paternal.

 4. The kids are all right

-Fears that children adopted by same-sex couples would face bullying and that their own gender identities might be affected are largely unfounded.
-In fact, studies suggest that same sex families are thriving – they score particularly well in assessments of family relationships, parental wellbeing and child adjustment.
+Fears that children adopted by same-sex couples would face bullying or that their own gender identities might be affected are largely unfounded.
+In fact, studies suggest that same-sex families are thriving – they score particularly well in assessments of family relationships, parental wellbeing and child adjustment.

 5. Healthy family ties